Is Hemp sustainable?

 There are several benefits to hemp farming, including:

 Sustainable crop: Hemp is a highly sustainable crop that grows quickly and requires less water than many other crops.
-It can also be grown without the use of pesticides or herbicides.
+It can also be grown without using pesticides or herbicides.

 Soil improvement: Hemp has deep roots that help to aerate and improve soil health.
 It can also be used as a rotational crop to improve soil fertility for other crops.